ARM-software/ML-examples/armnn-mnist/README.md

 ## Dependencies

 You will need the Arm NN SDK, available from the [Arm NN SDK site](https://developer.arm.com/products/processors/machine-learning/arm-nn).
-TensorFlow support will require version 18.02.1.
+TensorFlow support will require version 18.02.1 or above.

 ## Usage